Fun, Untraditional Twists for Hanukkah

-Hanukkah begins on December 7.
-With the early start to the holiday, be sure to plan ahead to make it extra special.
+Hanukkah begins on December 25.
+With the holiday, be sure to plan ahead to make it extra special.
 Here are eight ways to change up some Festival of Lights’ classics.

 Zucchini Latkes